Needij/Video-Game-Sale-Prediction/README.md

 Future directions for this is somehow add more information about the game to use it for prediction as well as potentially add meta-critic scores and/or other reviews to it.

-This line was added on Github as a test.